Successful grant recipients

 St Vincent de Paul Society NSW

-This project will increase the social and digital connectedness of socially-isolated seniors, living in regional, rural and remote areas.
-It will provide digital training for platforms such as Zoom, email, WhatsApp video calls and Facebook.
-The project will enhance seniors’ access to new and established networks (based on their needs and interests), vital information and resources.
+This project increased the social and digital connectedness of socially-isolated seniors living in regional, rural and remote areas.
+It provided digital training for platforms such as Zoom, email, WhatsApp video calls and Facebook.
+The project enhanced seniors’ access to new and established networks (based on their needs and interests), vital information and resources.

 For more information, please contact Olga.Yoldi@vinnies.org.au

 The project provided seniors in northern, eastern and western Sydney the opportunity to engage with others who have a common interest, and participate in the activity online or by telephone.
 The project reduced social isolation and loneliness while also supporting the development of new friendships that can be sustained outside the group.